- First Presbyterian Church of Cumberland, $7,250 : to support a new community café (pay-as-you-can) in the Cumberland downtown area.

 - Hope Presbyterian Church, $4,000 : To offer five Family Fun Nights (FFN) to deepen relationships between Hope, Zumi, and community families.
 The FFN will include activities and conversations around community needs.

 - Faith Presbyterian Church, $4,000 : To broaden and deepen its engagement with Walter P. Carter Elementary/Middle School as well as establish a relationship with Nexus Woodbourne, a residential facility for youngsters from 12-18 years of age who struggle with emotions, behavior, and/or mental health.
+A Story Walk for school age children was installed on the church grounds.

 - Brown Memorial, $3,000 : Green Team projects working with other congregations